Asbestos and Cancer

 What Kinds of Cancer Does Asbestos Cause?

-As of 2021, 8 different types of cancer have been linked to the use of asbestos.
+Many different types of cancer have been linked to the asbestos.
 These asbestos-caused cancers are detailed below.

 Mesothelioma